Tia Dalma: Characteristics

 The character was introduced as the mystic Tia Dalma, though later revealed to be the mortal guise of Calypso, the daughter of Atlas and the sea goddess that sailors both loved and feared.
 As Tia Dalma, she is a voodoo priestess with black teeth and blue lips, and she has her hair in dreadlocks; she speaks in Jamaican Patois.
 Harris's mother, a Jamaican immigrant, was her accent coach for the films.
 In personality terms, she is described as flirtatious, "coquettish, sensual, pleasure-loving, and extravagant", alluding to the belief that Calypso was a seductress.
+Tia Dalma is depicted barefoot in the movie-based comics in Pirati dei Caraibi Magazine.
+The Kingdom Keepers book series also described her as perpetually barefoot, which was a plot point in The Insider.

 Tia Dalma is portrayed as an ally to Jack Sparrow, trading with him, aiding in his rescue, and occasionally flirting.
 It is implied they shared a romantic history.

 As the series progresses, it is revealed that as Calypso, she became romantically involved with Davy Jones, and their mutual betrayal is what led to both of their transformations.
 Calypso had charged Davy Jones with ferrying souls of the dead, promising to meet with him again in ten years.
 However, when the time came, she was nowhere to be found.
 In retaliation, he revealed to the First Brethren Court of pirates how to imprison her in mortal form, then carved his own heart out, and locked it in the Dead Man's Chest.
 While still hiding herself as Tia Dalma, she recounts the story to Sparrow and his crew, describing Calypso as "changing, harsh and untamable as the sea".